Generators and closed classes of groups: Closed classes

-This result presents interesting features.
-First, it gives a manageable way to compute the value of the co-reflection $D_A H$ over any group $H$, as it is identified as the fundamental group of the homotopy fiber of the $M(A,1)$-nullification of $K(T_AH,1)$, i.e. localization with respect to the constant map over $M(A,1)$ (see \cite{F97}, chapter 1).
-Moreover, the similarity with Theorem \ref{CAH} should be remarked, and in fact for every group $H$ there exists a natural homomorphism $C_AN\rightarrow D_AN$ which induces a map between the corresponding extensions, and in particular the inclusion $S_AN\hookrightarrow T_AN$.
+This result has interesting features.
+First, for $A$ in the conditions of the statement, it gives a manageable way to compute the value of the $A$-acyclic cover of any group $H$, as it is identified with the fundamental group of the homotopy fiber of the $M(A,1)$-nullification of $K(T_AH,1)$, i.e. localization with respect to the constant map over $M(A,1)$ (see \cite{F97}, chapter 1).
+Moreover, the similarity with Theorem \ref{CAH} should be remarked, and in fact for every group $H$ there exists a natural homomorphism $C_AH\rightarrow D_AH$ which induces a commutative diagram of extensions:

-The previous theorem, combined with our main Theorem \ref{maintheorem}, permits to construct explicitly a cellular generator for an interesting torsion class, as we show in the next example.